Ignaria for Pastors — Primary Source Sermon Research

 Understand how theological ideas developed across centuries, where voices converged and diverged, and where your own thinking fits in the history of Christian thought.

-The Church's conversation stretches back two thousand years.
+The Church's conversation stretches back centuries.
 Ignaria takes you directly to the sources — skip the interpretation and read them yourself.

 Modern Christianity offers competing claims about "what the tradition teaches."
 Now you can verify those claims against the primary texts — not secondhand summaries.